Beyond Frosting » Recipes » Desserts » Cookies » Andes Mint Cookies

 Andes Mint Cookies

-Andes mints hold a special place in my heart, and always remind me of Christmas.
-We would get them in our stockings as kids, and Andes thin mints have become synonymous with the holiday ever since.
+Andes Mint candies hold a special place in my heart and always remind me of Christmas.
+We would get them in our stockings as kids, and the mints, and now these Andes Mint cookies have become synonymous with the holiday ever since!

-These cookies make a festive addition to a Christmas cookie tray.
+• A cookie for all occasions.
+Andes Mint cookies make a festive addition to a Christmas cookie tray.
 Or any other holiday for that matter.
-Try them with a Christmas Charcuterie Dessert Board
+I love adding them to our annual Christmas cookie dessert board.

 A stack of Andes Mint cookies.